thecodingmachine/symfony-vuejs/README.md

 On Windows, edit the file `C:\Windows\System32\drivers\etc\hosts` with administrative privileges.

-If you're using Vagrant, check that there no application running on port 80 (like Apache or another virtual machine).
+If you're using Vagrant, check there no application running on port 80 (like Apache or another virtual machine).

 If OK, run `make vagrant`, then `vagrant up` and finally `vagrant ssh`